Tokyo International Robot Exhibition 2005

 HRP-2P Dancing Robot

 This cool robot is designed for walking on different terrains, but was also pretty good at dancing too.
-Gizmodo - Dancing Robot
+Humanoid robot HRP-2 in performance

 A large Hello Kitty robot.
 Please don’t throw up.